jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 INTEGRATED SYSTEMS
 The
 Platform
-Upstreams ability to handle numerous data streams and to develop advanced data analytics and ML applications has encouraged OEMs to extend their use of Upstream beyond cybersecurity, including fraud detection, predictive analytics, vehicle quality, insurance, and other data\-driven use cases.
+Upstream’s ability to handle numerous data streams and to develop advanced data analytics and ML applications has encouraged OEMs to extend their use of Upstream beyond cybersecurity, including fraud detection, predictive analytics, vehicle quality, insurance, and other data\-driven use cases.